Robert WillimSenior Lecturer, PhD

 Some years ago I developed a research track about the concept Industrial Cool.
 This deals with the ways traditional industries are transformed in contact with ideas about a postindustrial society.
 I have continued this work through examinations of imaginaries of decay and vital materiality.

-Mixes of art and cultural analysis is another of my interests.
+Mixes of art and cultural analysis are at the heart of my practice.
 I work with a number of art projects that are juxtaposed with research questions.
 The artworks are used as "art probes" that might transmute concepts in my research.

 I create works that explore imaginaries, media and experiences of place, landscape, nature and technology.
 My art is positioned in the borderland next to my practices as a cultural analyst and a scholar of digital cultures, and I use my research to spur artistic concepts and to explore the interplay between representation and evocation.
 The artworks have often emanated from research questions and are subsequently used as something I call art probes.
 These are "instruments of evocation" used to engender inspiration and material for further research.

 I work in several media, primarily using digital tools.
 The works are often based on the development and transmutation of concepts.

 Recent research outputs